 The 911 has grown – it's 20mm longer than its predecessor, although the wheelbase is the same length, while it’s also now 45mm wider at the front.
 There’s no narrow-body version like there used to be, so the two and four-wheel drive cars are all based on the same shell, which now boasts less steel and much more aluminium in its construction to help keep the weight increase relatively modest over the 991.2.

-It still occupies the same sector of the market though, so this sports car is going up against the Aston Martin Vantage, the updated Audi R8, the Mercedes-AMG GT and even the likes of McLaren’s entry-level 540C.
-That’s because the 911’s performance has been improved too.
+With prices starting from around £83,000, through to £165,000, it still occupies the same sector of the market though.
+So this sports car is going up against the Aston Martin Vantage, the updated Audi R8, the Mercedes-AMG GT and even the likes of McLaren’s entry-level 540C.

 In this review